joemoose/psiops/docs/stress.md

 ## Reducing Stress

-You can reduce your stress during a mission by following the steps below.
+You can reduce your stress during a mission by following these steps.
 Each option removes **1** stress point.

-- Spend your *momentum*, points earned from successful *action rolls*.
+- Spend your *momentum*.
 See [Momentum](playing.md#momentum).
-- Rest at a *rendezvous point*, a secure location where your unit can pause and recover.
+- Rest at a *rendezvous point*.
 See [Rest and Recovery](combat.md#rest-and-recovery).
-- Overcome a notable opponent or major obstacle.
+- Overcome a *notable opponent* or *major obstacle*.
 - **Notable opponent**: A named or significant adversary whose defeat materially advances the mission: the primary target, a commanding officer, or a recurring nemesis.
 	- **Major obstacle**: A mission-critical barrier that, if unaddressed, prevents task completion or forces an abort: a security lockdown, a timed demolition, a failed extraction point, or a severe environmental hazard.

 ### Panicking